 Financial and technical assistance provided by the NPS Program has been used to support local staff, BMP implementation, water quality monitoring, data interpretation, and public meetings or other information/education (I/E) events.
 The Section 319 funding allocated to the local sponsors has been provided at a 60% Section 319 and 40% local matching ratio.
 The local match, provided in the form of cash and/or inkind services, is derived from several partners including, soil conservation districts, water resources boards, city councils, private foundations and trusts, landowners, nongovernmental organizations (NGO), agricultural groups and other state agencies.
-Appendix B lists the January 2015 - December 2017 Section 319 expenditures of the locally sponsored projects supported under the 2011-2017 Grants.
-The 2010, 2011 and 2012 Grants were closed out in 2015, 2016 and 2017, respectively.
-The ending Section 319 budgets for the projects supported under the 2010 and 2011 Grants were provided in previous Annual Report.
-The ending Section 319 budgets for projects supported under the 2012 Grant are provided in Appendix C.
+Appendix B lists the January 2015 - December 2018 Section 319 expenditures of the NPS projects supported under all the grants (i.e., 2011-2018 Grants) that have been active thus far during the Management Plan period.
+The 2011 - 2012 Grants closed out prior to this reporting period and the ending Section 319 budgets for projects supported under those grants were included in previous Annual Reports.
+The 2013 Grant ended during this reporting period and the final Section 319 budgets for projects supported under the 2013 Grant are listed in Appendix C.

 The Natural Resources Conservation Service (NRCS) is an important source of federal financial and technical assistance within most of the local NPS projects.
 Technical assistance provided by the NRCS has generally included staff time to assist with land use assessments, public meetings, educational events and/or farm unit planning.
 Office space and some equipment have also been provided to most of the NPS Program watershed projects.
-Despite declining budgets, the USDA cost share programs continue to provide local NPS project sponsors an additional funding source to support the implementation of BMPs within the watershed project areas.
+The USDA cost share programs continue to provide local NPS project sponsors an additional funding source to support the implementation of BMPs within the watershed project areas.
 The Environmental Quality Incentive Program (EQIP) in particular, continues to be a valuable program for NPS projects focused on BMP implementation.
 When applicable, the type and amount of USDA BMP applied in the watershed project areas are provided in the project specific reports in the EPA Grants Reporting and Tracking System (GRTS).

 From a state perspective, two significant sources of non-federal financial assistance were available the past three years for local NPS projects.
-These sources are the State Water

-Commission Trust Funds and the ND Outdoor Heritage Fund.
+These sources are the State Water Commission Trust Funds and the ND Outdoor Heritage Fund.
 These sources are not direct appropriations, but instead, they are state funds that are available through a competitive application process and subject to approval by the state agencies administering the funds.
 The budgets for these two state funding pools are set on a biennial basis by the state legislature.

-The State Water Commission Trust Fund (SWC Trust Fund) has been a longtime source of state funding available for qualifying NPS Program projects.
+The State Water Commission Trust Fund (SWC Trust Fund) has been a longtime source of state funding for qualifying NPS Program projects.
 Qualifying projects are limited to NPS Program projects that provide BMP design assistance to other projects supported by the NPS Program.
 For the 2017/2019 biennium, \$200,000 in SWC Trust Funds were awarded to the Department to support eligible projects.
 These funds were allocated to the Livestock Pollution Prevention Program, ND Stockmen's Association Environmental Services Program; and the NPS BMP Team.
 All these projects are involved in the delivery of financial and technical assistance to design and/or install livestock manure management systems.
 The BMP Team also provides engineering services to develop construction designs for riparian restoration sites and other structural BMP scheduled for installation within active NPS Program project areas.
 The SWC Trust Funds are being used to supplement the 40% match requirements associated with the Section 319 funds awarded to each project.